0xAndoroid/zircuit_points_scraper/README.md

 DUNE_LINES_PER_REQUEST=1000 # Mandatory if you delete wallets.csv
-DUNE_QUERY_ID=3653109 # Dune query ID (sometimes Dune bans me, so it needs to be changed) ZIRCUIT_COOLDOWN=1100 # Defaults to 1100 FETCH_REFERRAL_CODES=false # Defaults to false; speeds up the process
+DUNE_QUERY_ID=3653109 # Dune query ID (sometimes Dune bans me, so it needs to be changed) ZIRCUIT_COOLDOWN=1100 # Defaults to 1100
 ```

-- Note, last two variables control frequency of requests to Zircuit.
-Requests are sent in batches, then awaited all together.
-  First variable corresponds to number of requests per batch, second milliseconds between requests are sent (just sent, not received).
-  I found that setting batch size >= 50 slows down the process, sometimes it needs to be less than 10 or you'll get rate limited.

 2. Create a file called proxies.json in which put HTTP proxies in a JSON array of strings, where each string has a format user:pass@host:port.